public-awesome/stargaze/x/cron/README.md

 ## Abstract

-This module enables smart contracts on chain to receive callbacks at the end of each block.
+This module enables smart contracts on chain to receive callbacks at the beginning and end of each block.
 Useful for scheduling actions which need to happen every block.

 ## Concepts

 ### Priviledged contracts
 An existing contract instantiated on chain which has been elevated to the status of priviledged contract via on-chain governance proposal.
-Privileged contracts receive some extra superpowers where they can receive callbacks from the [`EndBlocker`](https://docs.cosmos.network/main/building-modules/beginblock-endblock.html) into their [`sudo`](https://book.cosmwasm.com/basics/entry-points.html?highlight=sudo#entry-points) entrypoint.
+Privileged contracts receive some extra superpowers where they can receive callbacks from the [`BeginBlocker & EndBlocker`](https://docs.cosmos.network/main/building-modules/beginblock-endblock.html) into their [`sudo`](https://book.cosmwasm.com/basics/entry-points.html?highlight=sudo#entry-points) entrypoint.
 More details on how to use this in [here](#how-to-use-in-cw-contract)

 ## State

 The module state is quite simple.
 It stores an array of bech32 address of all the Cosmwasm smart contracts that have been elevated via governance.
 Once the contract priviledge is demoted via governance, it is removed from state.

+## Begin Blockers

+In the ABCI beginblock, the module fetches the list of all priviledged contracts and loops through them and calls the `sudo` entry point with the `BeginBlocker` msg.
+None of the `abci.RequestBeginBlock` values are passed in.

 ## End Blockers